Basic Tomato Onion Masala Sauce for Quick Curries

 - 1 ½ pounds (about seven or eight medium) red onions (very finely diced)

 - 1 ½ pounds (about eight) ripe tomatoes (very finely diced)

 - ¼ cup coriander powder

-- 2 tbsp paprika (optional but adds nice color)
+- 2 tablespoon paprika (optional but adds nice color)

 Add the oil in the Instant Pot set to low saute function.
 Add the onions and ginger garlic paste and saute for a few minutes until the onions start to soften.
 Add the remaining ingredients and give it all a good stir.